Man accused of killing Virginia protester admired Nazi death camp: classmate

 Fields' father was killed by a drunk driver months before his birth, the Washington Post reported, citing an unidentified uncle.

-(Reporting by Gabriella Borter in New York; Additional reporting by Taylor Harris in New York and Scott Malone in Charlottesville, Va.; Writing by Joseph Ax; editing by Grant McCool)
+(Reporting by Gabriella Borter in New York; Additional reporting by Taylor Harris in New York and Scott Malone in Charlottesville, Va. and Jon Herskovitz in Austin, Texas; Writing by Joseph Ax; editing by Grant McCool)